Key takeaways

 Motion pricing

-Pro AI – For AI task plannerand workflow generator
+- Pro AI – For AI task planner and workflow generator

-Individuals ($29/mo)
+- Individuals ($29/mo)

-Teams ($19/user/mo)
+- Teams ($19/user/mo)

-Business AI – For Gantt charts, time tracking, and team capacity planning
+- Business AI – For Gantt charts, time tracking, and team capacity planning

-Individuals ($39/mo)
+- Individuals ($39/mo)

-Teams ($29/user/mo)
+- Teams ($29/user/mo)

-Enterprise – For priority support and white-glove onboarding
+- Enterprise – For priority support and white-glove onboarding

-Individuals (Custom)
+- Individuals (Custom)

-Teams (Custom)
+- Teams (Custom)

 * No free plan

-I created a scoring rubric that evaluates each tool for its ability to automate workflows, improve task planning, and support project visibility through intelligent insights.
+I created a scoring rubric that evaluates each platform for its ability to automate workflows, improve task planning, and support project visibility through intelligent insights.
 The scoring model weights key factors based on their impact on efficiency, usability, and long-term value for project teams.

-I compared affordability and transparency by reviewing free tiers, per-user costs, and AI feature availability.
+Pricing (20%): I compared affordability and transparency by reviewing free tiers, per-user costs, and AI feature availability.
 Tools that included AI in base plans or offered flexible credit systems scored higher than those locking features behind premium tiers.

-I assessed how effectively each tool manages tasks, workflows, and automation.
+General Features (25%): I assessed how effectively each tool manages tasks, workflows, and automation.
 Platforms that offered robust rules and natural language assistance for task handling received top marks.

-I measured innovation by testing AI task generation, predictive insights, and workflow intelligence.
+Advanced/Niche Features (20%): I measured innovation by testing AI task generation, predictive insights, and workflow intelligence.
 Systems with actionable AI outputs or adaptive learning capabilities performed better in this category.

-I evaluated how accessible human and community support were alongside system security.
+Support (10%): I evaluated how accessible human and community support were alongside system security.
 Providers offering 24/7 live assistance and comprehensive documentation ranked higher than those limited to forums.

-I analyzed setup difficulty, mobile functionality, and interface design.
+Ease of Use (10%): I analyzed setup difficulty, mobile functionality, and interface design.
 Tools requiring minimal technical skills and offering intuitive navigation scored well for practical implementation.

-I incorporated my own analysis of AI performance, value for money, and research accessibility.
+Expert Score (15%): I incorporated my own analysis of AI performance, value for money, and research accessibility.
 Platforms with transparent AI operations and consistent feature reliability earned the highest overall marks.

 A 2025 Capterra survey found that 55% of users cite the desire to add AI functionality as the main reason for purchasing new project management software.
 Yet, as AI capabilities multiply across platforms, identifying the system that truly fits your workflow can feel overwhelming.